State-of-the-art review and synthesis: A requirement-based roadmap for standardized predictive maintenance automation using digital twin technologies: Requirements Supporting Predictive Maintenance Autonomy

-Drawing inspiration from the system and software industries \cite{lana2021data,sommerville2009deriving}, an expansive literature survey is undertaken within each pillar (and across different application areas) in order to identify the IRs and FRs supporting PMx systems.
-For example, physical properties such as equipment dimensions and material properties (irrespective of their nature, be it an aircraft or a CNC machine, for example) are frequently used in studies focusing on fault detection, diagnosis, and prognosis.
-Consequently, the category ``physical properties'' is identified as one of the IRs integral to PMx system autonomy.
+Drawing inspiration from the system and software industries~\cite{lana2021data,sommerville2009deriving}, an extensive literature survey is conducted within each pillar (and across different application areas) to identify the IRs and FRs that support PMx systems.
+For example, physical properties such as equipment dimensions and material characteristics (whether for an aircraft or a CNC machine) are commonly used in studies focusing on fault detection, diagnosis, and prognosis.
+As a result, the category of `physical properties' is identified as one of the key IRs essential for PMx system autonomy.